 In this article, we’ll cover one specific pricing model that’s especially relevant for small businesses — competitive pricing.
+Using this model, you can use your industry peers as a benchmark to make it easier to price your services.

 - How does competitive pricing work?